dfbarrero/aiCourse/assignments/parameters/parameters.md

 Answer the following questions:

-1. Which is the default configuration?
+1. Which is the default parameter setting?

 2. Execute the script several times, did it always find the solution?
 Why?